-In order to study how the structure of the host packing affects the evolution of the rearrangements of the percolating grains, we performed experiments with two sorts of the host packings: disordered packings and partially ordered packings.
+In order to study how the structure of the host packing affects the evolution of the rearrangements of the percolating grains, we performed experiments with two sorts of host packings: disordered packings and partially ordered packings.
 These packings have different structures and packing fractions depending on how they were prepared.
-We define the packing fraction $\phi$ of the granular layer as the ratio of the area of grains to the total area they occupy.
-Packing fraction is calculated by counting the number of grains whose centers are located in a rectangular frame at a distance of $3d_2$ from lateral walls of the box.
+We define the packing fraction φ of the granular layer as the ratio of the area of grains to the total area they occupy.
+Packing fraction φ is measured in a rectangular frame at distance $3d_2$ from the lateral walls of the box.
+Then φ is calculated considering the area contribution of each disk to this rectangular region.
 Disordered packings are prepared by pouring grains onto an initially horizontal glass plate at once.
 They are then spread with a knife edge until a flat layer is obtained, where the cylinders are randomly deposited without contact between them and at rest.
-The angle of the plane is then slowly increased up to an angles $\theta = 35^{\circ}$ or $\theta = 70^{\circ}$ , at constant angular velocity of $\approx 5^0 s^{-1}$ .
-These final inclination angles correspond to a values larger than the static Coulomb angle of friction between the metallic grains and the glass plate, which is around $25^{\circ}$ .
+The angle of the plane is then slowly increased up to an angle $\theta = 35^{\circ}$ or $\theta = 70^{\circ}$, at constant angular velocity of $\approx 5^{\circ} \, \mathrm{s}^{-1}$.
+These final inclination angles correspond to a value larger than the static Coulomb angle of friction between the metallic grains and the glass plate, which is around 25° .
 During the plane rotation, grains therefore freely slide downward and reach a mechanically stable state.
 This way we control the balance of tangential and normal gravitational force on the layer and thus the contact network (and certainly also force network) inside the granular material.
-The measured packing fraction of these disordered packings is $\phi_d = 0.79 \pm 0.01$ .
-Moreover, the final packing fraction in the case of monodisperse host medium, composed of the disks of diameter $d_2 = 6.0 \pm 0.1$ , has a slightly larger value $\phi'd = 0.80 \pm 0.01$ .
+The measured packing fraction of these disordered packings is $\phi_d = 0.79 \pm 0.01$.
+Moreover, the final packing fraction in the case of monodisperse host medium, composed of the disks of diameter $d_2 = 6.0 \pm 0.1$, has a slightly larger value, $\phi'd = 0.80 \pm 0.01$.
+Partially ordered packings consist of the previous

-Ordered packings consists of the previous monodisperse random packing but in a compacted form.
-These packings are obtained by using the same initial procedure followed by vibrating of the inclined plane before starting the experiment with a hammer-like device installed below the container.
-The packing fraction of densely packed systems (referred to as densed or ordered) is $\phi'o = 0.86 \pm 0.01$ , which represents an increase of 7.5% compared to $\phi'd$ .
-Those densities are far from the close packing limit $\phi{cp} = \pi/2\sqrt{3} \approx 0.91$ .
+Partially ordered packings consist of the previous monodisperse random packing but in a compacted form.
+These packings are obtained by using the same initial procedure followed by vibration of the inclined plane before starting the experiment with a hammer-like device installed below the container.
+The packing fraction of densely packed systems (referred to as densed or ordered) is $\phi'o = 0.86 \pm 0.01$, which represents an increase of 7.5% compared to φ'd .
+Those densities are far from the close packing limit $\phi{cp} = \pi/2\sqrt{3} \approx 0.91$.
 The packing fractions have been calculated from an average over 10 initial preparations of host packing.